FSL Frequently Asked Questions

-If you have any questions, please feel free to stop by the Center for Student Involvement and Inclusion located in the Campus Center, Suite 123.
+If you have any questions, please feel free to stop by the Center for Student Involvement and Inclusion located in East Commons - Housing office.
 We can also be reached by phone at (678) 839-6526 or email at firstname.lastname@example.org.

 Frequently Asked Questions

-Greek Life at the University of West Georgia promotes academic excellence, leadership, community service, friendships, and social opportunities.
+Fraternity and Sorority Life (FSL) at the University of West Georgia promotes academic excellence, leadership, community service, friendships, and social opportunities.
 Fraternities and sororities exist as a proven support network for a student as they embark on this new period of life.
 Close to a million students across the country currently are fraternity and sorority members.
 The Fraternity and Sorority Life community makes up 11% of the University of West Georgia student body.

 The fraternity or sorority can help personalize the student experience at college by offering a scholastic support system, by providing hands-on experience in leading committees, managing budgets, and interacting with faculty and administrators, by exposing the student to potential careers thought educational programs and discussions with alumni; by offering the change to give back to the community through service projects; and by creating close friendships with men and women who will cheer him or her on when times are tough.